tradecloud/tradecloud-docs-api-v2/order/buyer/issue/attach-document-api.md

 ### Documents body

 * `code` : optional document code or number.
 The document code should be unique within your company and immutable.

+{% hint style="info" %}
+If a document with the same code is already attached to the order or line, the document will be replaced, else it will be appended.
+{% endhint %}

 * `revision`: optional document revision \(or version\) code or number
 * `name` : optional document short \(file\) name
 * `description` : optional document description or long name